This article describes how to transform MaxDiff preference share variables to use as the Alternatives input in TURF analysis.

 Method

-The way we'll get the highest-ranked alternative for each respondent is to work out which of the alternatives has the highest preference share for each respondent.
-Then replace the highest value with 1, and all others with a 0.
+The example below assigns the value of one to the highest-ranked alternatives for each respondent.
+The goal is to work out which of the alternatives has the highest preference share for each respondent.
+Then, we'll replace the highest value with 1 and all others with a 0.
 We can do this with some R code.

 When you have a MaxDiff analysis output in Displayr